-CF: It’s weird ’cause I have to think hard to remember a most satisfying moment, but the horrible ones come at me like a swarm of bees.
-On the road I’ve been heckled everywhere, punched in Tulsa, roofied with intent to rape by a weird dude in Florida, and just felt like quitting after sets that don’t connect-all the time.
+CF: It weird cause I have to think hard to remember a most satisfying moment, but the horrible ones come at me like a swarm of bees.
+On the road I’ve been heckled everywhere, punched in Tulsa, roofied with intent to rape by a weird dude in Florida, and just felt like quitting after sets that don’t connect, all the time.
 But if a set goes perfectly, I forget about it and move on immediately.
 Like, “Yeah, that’s how it’s supposed to go, GOOD!”…that’s how much I’ll celebrate.
 I need to learn to appreciate the good times.
 I’m too hard on myself maybe.

-EB: It seems that, in San Francisco, every comedian has a day job or some way to supplement their income.
+EB: It seems in San Francisco that every comedian has a day job or some way to supplement their income.
 What’re some of the more trying financial times you’ve had in your comedy career, and what kept you going?

 CF: I always had art jobs I could drum up as an illustrator – for magazines, websites and skate companies here and there.
 I’ve always had my foot partway in that art door.
 But it wasn’t always available when I needed it.
 One time on the road in Austin I did stand up during the night, and then painted parking lot poles yellow with some construction guys during the day.

 EB: What’s the worst job you’ve ever had?